ATLauncher/ATLauncher/README.md

 Starting with version 3.2.1.0 a new versioning system was put into place.
 It works off the following:

-Reserved.Major.Minor.Revision
+Reserved.Major.Minor.Revision.Build

-So for 3.2.1.0 the major number is 2 and minor number is 1 and revision number is 0.
+So for 3.2.1.0.0 the major number is 2 and minor number is 1 and revision number is 0.
 Reserved is used as a base, only incremented on complete rewrites.
+The build number is optional and should be 0 on releases.

 Major should be incremented when large changes/features are made.

 Minor should be incremented when small changes/features are made.

 Revision should be incremented when there are no new features and only contains bug fixes for the previous minor.

+Build is used for beta releases allowing you to have higher version numbers but force users to update when the real release comes.

 ### Need Help/Have Questions?